Cedric Delves: Later career

-Serving with the Devonshire and Dorset Regiment, Delves was promoted lieutenant colonel on 30 June 1986.
-He succeeded Lieutenant Colonel Andrew Massey as commander of 22nd Special Air Service Regiment, when British Special Forces carried out the Death on the Rock operation which resulted in the death of three Provisional Irish Republican Army bombers in Gibraltar.
-Appointed an Officer of the Order of the British Empire on 15 June 1990, Delves was promoted colonel fifteen days later, and soon afterwards on 31 December 1990 promoted brigadier.
+Serving with the Devonshire and Dorset Regiment, Delves was promoted to lieutenant colonel on 30 June 1986.
+He succeeded Lieutenant Colonel Andrew Massey as commander of the 22nd Special Air Service Regiment, during Operation Flavius, which resulted in the death of three Provisional Irish Republican Army volunteers in Gibraltar.

+Appointed an Officer of the Order of the British Empire on 15 June 1990, Delves was promoted to colonel fifteen days later, and was promoted to brigadier on 31 December 1990.
 In 1993, Delves was appointed Director Special Forces and, by December 1995, he was leading Special Operations in Bosnia as Commander of the Combined Joint Special Operations Task Force (CJSOTF), a component of the Implementation Force (IFOR).

 Delves was appointed General Officer Commanding 3rd (UK) Division and promoted major general on 5 July 1996, in which role he was deployed to Bosnia in January 1998 as Commander of Multi-National Division (South-West).
 He was appointed a Commander of the Order of the British Empire on 31 December 1996, and awarded a Queen's Commendation for Valuable Service on 7 May 1999 for his service in former Yugoslavia between 22 June and 30 September 1998.

 By 1999 Delves was Chief of Joint Forces Operational Readiness and Training.
 He became Deputy Commander-in-Chief at Land Command (subsequently retitled 'Commander Field Army') in the rank of lieutenant general in December 2000.
 On 1 April 2001, Delves was appointed Colonel Commandant of the Small Arms School Corps.

 Delves was appointed the British representative to United States Central Command in Tampa, Florida for the War in Afghanistan on 17 January 2002.
 While at Central Command, American General Tommy Franks oversaw the military effort against al-Qaeda in Afghanistan.
 Delves had succeeded Air Marshal Jock Stirrup as focus changed from air operations to a campaign conducted largely by special forces on the ground.
 This appointment was just prior to the Invasion of Iraq, and Delves went on to be Deputy Commander at NATO HQ Allied Forces North at Brunssum in September 2003.
 On 31 December 2002 he was appointed Colonel of the Devonshire and Dorset Regiment.
 He was knighted as a Knight Commander of the Order of the British Empire in June 2003 and, on 1 October, was succeeded as Colonel Commandant of the Small Arms School Corps by Lieutenant General Sir Redmond Watt, Delves having been appointed Deputy Commander-in-Chief Regional Headquarters Allied Forces North Europe on 30 September 2003.

 In December 2003, Delves lost a leg when he was crushed against a wall by a drunk driver in Maastricht in the Netherlands.
-He retired due to disability on 17 March 2005. and relinquished the appointment of Colonel of the Devonshire and Dorset Regiment on 1 February 2007 on formation of The Rifles.
+He retired due to disability on 17 March 2005 and relinquished the appointment of Colonel of the Devonshire and Dorset Regiment on 1 February 2007 on formation of The Rifles.